cbillingham/cbillingham.github.io/_posts/2016-09-22-nate-robin-webgl.md

 ![light material tutorial](/images/posts/nate-robin/lightmaterial.jpg){: .post-image }

-In a discussion with my graphics professor about the learning more graphics programming, I remember he challenged me to take a look at porting Nate Robin's famous OpenGL tutors to WebGL so they could have an easily accessible, permanent place on the web.
+In a discussion with my graphics professor about learning more graphics programming, I remember he challenged me to take a look at porting Nate Robin's famous OpenGL tutors to WebGL so they could have an easily accessible, permanent place on the web.
 The tutors teach core graphics concepts in an intuitive, visual way.
 The results would be two-fold: